nomilous/objective_dev/README.md

 ### `.spy()`

 * This creates a spy on the specified function.
-* It can only be created in beforeEachs and tests.
 * The spy function is run and receives the arguments as called.
 * The original function is run after the spy.
 * It is not an expectation. ie. Test will not fail if spy not called.
 (Unless... see Intricasies below)